 Reusable shopping bag

 Get ready for a grocery shopping spree with a brand new grocery bag.
+Reusable grocery bags are all the rage right now.
 This casual colorful bag is extremely simple and easy to sew, which makes it ideal for switching over to reusable options instead of those plastic or paper bags.
 The deep body and wide straps are all you need from a grocery bag.